Four-manifolds, geometries and knots: Minimal models

 \end{thm}

 These conditions hold if $c.d.\pi\leq2$, and then $\chi(Z)=q(\pi)$, by Theorem 3.12.
-The strongly minimal $PD_4$-complexes with $\pi$ free, $F(r)\rtimes{Z}$ or a $PD_2$-group are given by Theorems 14.9, 4.5 and 5.10, respectively.
+The strongly minimal $PD_4$-complexes with $\pi$ free, $F(r)\rtimes\mathbb{Z}$ or a $PD_2$-group are given by Theorems 14.9, 4.5 and 5.10, respectively.
 (See also Theorem 10.17.)
-In general, we do not know whether the minimal model is unique.
+If $v_2(\widetilde{X})\not=0$ the minimal model may not be unique.
+For example, if $C$ is a compact complex curve of genus $\geq1$ the ruled surface $C\times\mathbb{CP}^1$ is strongly minimal, but the blowup $(C\times\mathbb{CP}^1)\sharp\overline{\mathbb{CP}}^2$ also has the nontrivial bundle space as a strongly minimal model.
+(Many of the other minimal complex surfaces in the Enriques-Kodaira classification are aspherical, and hence strongly minimal in our sense.
+However 1-connected complex surfaces are never strongly minimal, since the unique minimal 1-connected $PD_4$-complex is $S^4$, which has no almost complex structure, by the theorem of Wu cited on page 149 above.)

-\begin{thm} [Hi06'] Let $\pi$ be a finitely presentable group with $c.d.\pi\leq2$.
+\begin{thm} {\rm[Hi20]} Let $\pi$ be a finitely presentable group with $c.d.\pi\leq2$.
 Two $PD_4$-complexes $X$ and $Y$ with fundamental group $\pi$, $w_1(X)=w_1(Y)=w$ and $\pi_2(X)\cong\pi_2(Y)$ are homotopy equivalent if and only if $X$ and $Y$ have a common strongly minimal model $Z$ and $\lambda_X\cong\lambda_Y$.
 Moreover $\lambda_X$ is nonsingular and every nonsingular $w$-hermitean pairing on a finitely generated projective $\mathbb{Z}[\pi]$-module is the reduced intersection pairing of some such $PD_4$-complex.

 \end{thm}